Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 </table>

-We can now see what the shap library tells use of the same sample, nemely on,
+Let us see what the shap library tells us about the following sample,
 ```python
 X_val.iloc[5].loc['text']
 ```